Gwyneth Paltrow and Angelina Jolie accuse Harvey Weinstein of sexual harassment

 Gwyneth Paltrow and Angelina Jolie are the latest actresses to accuse film producer Harvey Weinstein of sexual harassment.

-The high-profile pair join a growing list of stars accusing the producer of sexual harassment, while allegations of rape have also now emerged.
+The high-profile pair join a growing list of stars accusing the producer of sexual harassment, which has seen him dismissed from the Weinstein Company and issue an apology.

+Weinstein has denied many of the allegations and issued a vehement denial over three allegations of rape which emerged on Tuesday.

-After he hired her as the lead in Emma, Paltrow claimed Weinstein summoned her to his suite at a Beverly Hills hotel where placed his hands on her and suggested they head to the bedroom for massages.
+Speaking to the New York Times, Paltrow claimed Weinstein summoned her to his suite at a Beverly Hills hotel after he had hired her as a lead for 1996 hit Emma.
+She said he placed his hands on her and suggested they head to the bedroom for massages.

 She told the New York Times: “I was a kid, I was signed up, I was petrified,” adding she confided in her then-boyfriend Brad Pitt who confronted Weinstein which led to him threatening her not to tell anyone else.